Jane Franklin: Relationship with the colonies of Australia and New Zealand

-In 1842, she commissioned a classical temple, and named it Ancanthe, Ancient Greek for "blooming valley".
+In 1842, Franklin commissioned a classical temple, and named it Ancanthe, Ancient Greek for "blooming valley".
 She intended the building to serve as a museum for Hobart, and left 400 acre in trust to ensure the continuance of what she hoped would become the focus of the colony's cultural aspirations.
 A century of apathy followed, with the museum used as an apple shed among other functions; but in 1949 it was made the home of The Art Society of Tasmania, who rescued the building.
 It is now known as the Lady Franklin Gallery.